-It’s half term and, of course, the challenge is to get the kids outdoors and into the fresh air.
+It’s half term and, of course, the challenge is to get the kids outdoors and into the fresh air and what better way than to get involved with the Countryfile Ramble for Children In Need.
 Living in the Vale of Glamorgan means we are blessed not only by close proximity to Cardiff and Cardiff Bay but also to open countryside, nature reserves and parks.

 We are truly blessed to have so much choice right on our doorstep in Dinas Powys, including the stretch of woodland known as Cwm George.
 Dinas Powys even has its own ruined castle.